Appearance

 Members at a Glance

-Every project has its own member list, separate from any other project you're in.
+Every project has its own member list, separate from any other project you are in.
 Members get one of three roles:

-Invite collaborators by email from the project's Settings page.
-If they already have a Contract Analyzer account, they'll see the project appear in their list.
-If they don't, they'll get a signup link that auto-accepts the invite after they register.
+Invite collaborators by email from the Overview page's Members card.
+If they already have a Term Tracker account, they will see the project appear in their list.
+If they do not, they will get a signup link that auto-accepts the invite after they register.
+Existing members can be promoted, demoted, or removed from Settings → Members.

 → For more detail, see Inviting Members.